01 of 14

 03 of 14

 Begin your miniature felted dog, by pulling off a group of white fibers from your wool or silk roving in the base color of your dog's coat.
 Roll the fibers into a loose ball between the palms of your hands.
-The ball will be about 1 -1 1/2 inches in diameter depending on the dog breed if you are making a dog in 1/12 dollhouse scale.
+The ball will be about 1 to 1 1/2 inches in diameter depending on the dog breed if you are making a dog in 1/12 dollhouse scale.

 Lay your ball on your felting foam or mat, and start pushing your coarsest needle through the ball to felt it.
 A #38 needle was used in this example.